eWaterCycle/era5cli/docs/general_development.md

 ??? note "Adding contributors to the Research Software Directory (RSD)"
     If any contributors have been added, or the description of the software has changed, this can be edited (by eScience Center employees) via the [RSD admin interface](https://www.research-software.nl/admin/).
     More information about this process (e.g. how to add a new contributor or new affiliation) can be found in the [RSD documentation](https://github.com/research-software-directory/research-software-directory/blob/master/docs/entering-data.md) or in [this blogpost](https://blog.esciencecenter.nl/the-research-software-directory-and-how-it-promotes-software-citation-4bd2137a6b8).

+??? note "Maintaining the conda-forge release"
+    The new release on pypi will trigger the [conda-forge feedstock](https://github.com/conda-forge/era5cli-feedstock) to be automatically updated.

+    If nothing changed to the built configuration, the automatic pull request should pass all tests, and can be merged by one of the maintainers.

+    If the built changed, you can fork the feedstock repository to your own account, re-generate the `recipes/meta.yml` file (for example with [Grayskull](https://github.com/conda/grayskull)), and create a pull request to the feedstock.